changyeyu/LLM-RL-Visualized/src/README_EN.md

 [![【RLHF and RLAIF】The Process of Calculating KL in PPO](../images_english/png_small/%E3%80%90RLHF%20and%20RLAIF%E3%80%91The%20Process%20of%20Calculating%20KL%20in%20PPO.png)](https://raw.githubusercontent.com/changyeyu/LLM-RL-Visualized/master/images_english/png_big/%E3%80%90RLHF%20and%20RLAIF%E3%80%91The%20Process%20of%20Calculating%20KL%20in%20PPO.png)

 ### <a name="header-84"></a>【RLHF and RLAIF】RLHF Training Based on PPO
-- The PPO RLHF workflow is split into two halves: experience collection and multi-epoch PPO training, iterating via a replay buffer with old/new model versions.
+- The PPO RLHF workflow is split into **two halves**: experience collection and multi-epoch PPO training, iterating via a replay buffer with old/new model versions.

 [![【RLHF and RLAIF】RLHF Training Based on PPO](../images_english/png_small/%E3%80%90RLHF%20and%20RLAIF%E3%80%91RLHF%20Training%20Based%20on%20PPO.png)](https://raw.githubusercontent.com/changyeyu/LLM-RL-Visualized/master/images_english/png_big/%E3%80%90RLHF%20and%20RLAIF%E3%80%91RLHF%20Training%20Based%20on%20PPO.png)